itteerde/notes/brainstorming.md

 - Do I at all  believe in the Markdown hipe, for quite structured data being represented?
 It also requires a renderer.
 Nope, don't think so.
 - plain HTML could work, but would require some deployment for any case of sharing.
 There are reasons other than printing for PDF being very relevant and LaTeX continued use.
 This note taking project could however also be limited to data capture and/or data preparation (of such data captured).
 - Being able to include time as time (being able to calculate, not just having strings somewhere) keeps coming up.
 And for the games application it includes points in time not well covered in many IT systems, including both before 1970-01-01 and 1900-01-01.
 To be fair, a Gregorian Calendar date a few thousand years back might work in Java (does it), but does not make that much sense (including the earth rotation slow down).
+- Maybe I should make a PostgreSQL experiment asap, and consider locking it in with that hard, and do the minimum around it (reporting to XeLaTeX with some general purpose programming language, and rendering in XeLaTeX to PDF).
+It would however be a heavy component, that I am not sure I want to have if I can get by without any.

 # Conclustions
 - For analytic work the events/ notes have to be accessible with graph theory methods.
 So, that means the real core of this project should be creating notes in graphs, and modifying the graphs.
 - The graph/s should get a renderer to XeLaTeX fro PDF creation.
 - How do I author the graph/s?
 Do I end up with GraphML?
 - Some analysis pretty much points at creating somewhat Microsoft Project logic.
 Being able to reason what someone was doing at some point in time is definately a standard case.
 Resource management is certainly a big part in the utility calculation.
+- Fitting git version control well would be nice (in use, not just development).
+Database use would not.
+With the database any history functionality or rollback would have to be implemented using the database instead.
+For the intented use cases the database would however likely not grow to >100mb any time soon, which would be fine for almost unlimited backups -- therefore corruption would be a minor concern.